ms/buildtogether.tech/src/conflict.md

 > team is dysfunctional.

-Finally, it's important to recognize that good principles sometimes conflict
-<cite>Berlin2000</cite>.
-For example, suppose that a student has a medically
-diagnosed attention disorder that requires them to talk to themselves quite loudly while programming in order to stay focused, but other members of their team find this very distracting.
+Finally, it's important to recognize that good principles sometimes conflict [% b Berlin2000 %].
+For example, suppose that a student has a medically diagnosed attention disorder that requires them to talk to themselves quite loudly while programming in order to stay focused, but other members of their team find this very distracting.
 Asking the student in question to program